Jguan10/CS-39542/Programming Assignment 2/README.md

 # Program 2: School Success

-**Due date: Thursday October, 2024 at 5:30pm.
+**Due date: Tuesday October 8, 2024 at 5:30pm.
 No late submissions allowed.**

 This assignment's learning objective is to deepen your understanding on data manipulation, feature engineering, simple (1-dimensional) linear regression, loss functions, and model evaluation.
 This assignment will also check for coding style using the [pylint](https://www.pylint.org/) linter.